cloudant/sync-cordova-plugin/doc/replication.md

 local datastore to a remote database, from a remote database to a local datastore, or both ways to implement synchronisation.

 Replications are set up in code on a device.
-Use a `ReplicatorBuilder` to create a pre-configured `Replicator` object.
-Each `Replicator` object can be register an event handler for when replication completes or encounters an error.
+Use `Replicator` with the appropriate source and target options to configure and create the object.
+Each `Replicator` object can register an event handler for when replication completes or encounters an error.

 In this example we replicate a local Datastore to a remote database: